 Exercise due to the fear it may cause a panic attack or because it mimics the physical symptoms associated with panic.
 These symptoms can include rapid heartbeat, rapid breathing, sweating, dizziness and even fatigue.
 If exercising in a gym, part of the avoidance can be based on a desire to avoid embarassment should one have a panic attack or anxiety attack.
 A gym can have added pressure for those with Panic Disorder and Agoraphobia, due to its social nature with regard to status, competition, dating options and friendship opportunities.

 Social Events, like parties, get togethers, lunches and more.
 These might be avoided, again, due to fear of embarassment if a panic attack happens and a fear one cannot escape quickly or easily.

 Many people with Agoraphobia might only be willing to travel inside of a certain radius or perimeter they have decided is safe.
 They may even avoid leaving the house much or at all to avoid the chances they might feel trapped and panicky.

 Cognitive Behavioral Therapy is the only scientifically proven form of effective treatment for Panic Attacks and Panic Disorder.
-A licensed psychologist should provide this form of treatment, as they have the highest education and highest credentials in the field of psychology.
+A licensed psychologist who is a panic attack specialist should provide this form of therapy, as they have the highest education and highest credentials in the field of psychology.
 CBT (Cognitive Behavioral Therapy) is a natural panic attack treatment without medication.
-Its goal and focus is to teach those suffering how to cure panic attacks fast!
+And its main goal shouldn't be to just help people manage panic attacks.
+At The April Center, our primary focus is to teach those suffering how to cure panic attacks fast!

 Our proven CBT for panic attacks and Panic Disorder focuses on changing cognitive distortions and false beliefs that maintain anxiety (called "cognitive restructuring"), while also teaching new behaviors that challenge and reduce anxiety.